-With ETL, you extract the data, transform it and then load it into a data repository.
+With ETL, you extract the raw data, transform it and then load it into a central data repository.
 On the other hand, ELT lets you extract the data and load the raw data into the repository.
 The data is then transformed for further analysis.

 To understand which data pipeline to leverage, read our blog on ETL vs ELT.